Factual/timely/README.md

 ## Installation

-The driver is hosted at Clojars.
+The library is hosted at Clojars.
 Just add this to your dependencies:

 ```
 [factual/timely "0.0.2"]
 ```